FreekPluim/IMC_Switcher/README.md

 1. Download the IMCSwitcher folder from this repo or fork the repo.
 2. Put the downloaded folder in the plugins folder of your Unreal Engine Project.
-3. Open "<YourProject>.build.cs" and add "IMCSwitcher" to the "PrivateDependencyModuleNames".
+3. Open "YourProject.build.cs" and add "IMCSwitcher" to the "PrivateDependencyModuleNames".
 ![alt text](https://github.com/FreekPluim/IMC_Switcher/blob/main/Images/PrivateDependency.png?raw=true)
 4. Build your solution file and enjoy